hphelion/documentation/cloudos/manage.administration-dashboard.welcome.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Caution:</b>
 Although the Admin user has extensive permission rights, the user role is nontraditional and very limited in function.
 Due to a defect located in the Keystone identity service, the Admin user should only create projects and create users.
-If an Admin user attempts other tasks, the HP Cloud OS Administration Dashboard returns unpredictable functionality.
+If an Admin user attempts other tasks, the HP Helion Cloud OS Administration Dashboard returns unpredictable functionality.
 In particular, an Admin user should not remove users from projects. </p>

-**Cloud Administrator:** All administrator rights associated with the cloud and all HP Cloud OS services, including the ability to make resources available to users.
+**Cloud Administrator:** All administrator rights associated with the cloud and all HP Helion Cloud OS services, including the ability to make resources available to users.
 Has global permission across the cloud, including all regions and projects.

 **Cloud Architect:** Creates topology designs, deployment profiles, and load balancers.